goldcyper/ns-map-project/README.md

 ### Hosting on Github

-This will go through the process of hosting the
+This will go through the process of hosting on gitub.

-1. It is easier to just fork this repository on your github account and rename it, but you could create a new repository manually too, up to you.
+1. It is easier to just fork this repository on your github account and rename it and modify files, but you could create a new repository manually as well.

 ### Hosting on web hosting